William Maxwell Reed

-William Maxwell Reed (January 12, 1871 in Bath, Maine – September 1962), a.k.a.
-W. Maxwell Reed, was a pioneering U.S. author of illustrated science books for children.
+William Maxwell Reed (January 12, 1871 in Bath, Maine – September 1962) was a pioneering U.S. author of illustrated science books for children.

 After schooling at Harvard, he taught astronomy at Harvard and Princeton University.

 Reed later went into the steel industry.

 Beginning as a series of letters to his nephew, his first book, The Earth for Sam, was published in 1929.
 The book remains popular and was republished in 2005.

 Earth was followed by a series of popular children's information books, many published by Harcourt, Brace.